South Africa national rugby union team: Springboks Tri Nations and Rugby Championship

+Due to the Covid-19 pandemic the Springboks did not compete in the 2020 edition.

 Rugby World Cup

 The Springboks did not participate in the 1987 and 1991 World Cups because of the sporting boycott that apartheid brought against them.

 South Africa's introduction to the event was as hosts.
-They defeated the defending Champions Australia 27–18 in the opening match, and went on to defeat the All Blacks 15–12 after extra time in the 1995 Rugby World Cup Final, with a drop goal from 40 metres by Joel Stransky.
+They defeated the defending Champions Australia 27–18 in the opening match, and went on to defeat the All Blacks 15–12 after extra time in the 1995 Rugby World Cup final, with a drop goal from 40 metres by Joel Stransky.

-In 1999 South Africa experienced their first World Cup loss when they were defeated 21–27 by Australia in their Semi-Final, they went on to defeat the All Blacks 22–18 in the Third-Fourth play-off match.
-The worst ever South African performance at a World Cup was in 2003 when they lost a pool game to England, and then were knocked out of the tournament by the All Blacks in their Quarter-Final.
-In 2007 the Springboks defeated Fiji in the Quarter-Final's and Argentina in the Semi-Final's.
+In 1999, South Africa experienced their first World Cup loss when they were defeated 21–27 by Australia in their semi-final, they went on to defeat the All Blacks 22–18 in the Third-Fourth play-off match.

+The worst ever South African performance at a World Cup was in 2003 when they lost a pool game to England, and then were knocked out of the tournament by the All Blacks in their quarter-final.

+In 2007, the Springboks defeated Fiji in the quarter-finals and Argentina in the semi-finals.
 They then defeated England in the Grand Final 15–6 to win the tournament for a second time.

-In 2011 the Springboks were defeated by Australia 9–11 in the Quarter-Final's after winning all four of their pool games.
+In 2011, the Springboks were defeated by Australia 9–11 in the quarter-finals after winning all four of their pool games.

-In the 2015 World Cup, South Africa suffered a 32–34 loss to Japan in their first pool match on 19 September, and it has been regarded as one of the biggest upset's in Rugby Union history.
-They made it to the Semi-Final's but were eventually defeated by the All Blacks 20-18.
+In the 2015 World Cup, South Africa suffered a 32–34 loss to Japan in their first pool match on 19 September, and it has been regarded as one of the biggest upsets in Rugby Union history.
+They made it to the semi-finals but were eventually defeated by the All Blacks 20–18.

-In the 2019 RWC, the Springboks lost their first pool match against the All Blacks 23-13, and they than won the rest of their pool matches to advance to the Quarter-Finals, where they beat Japan 26-3, than they beat Wales 19-16 in the Semi-Final's and then they beat England 32-12 in the Grand Final to be crowned the World Champions.
-South Africa becomes the 2nd country ever to win the Rugby World Cup 3 times.
+In the 2019 RWC, the Springboks lost their first pool match against the All Blacks 23–13, and won the rest of their pool matches to advance to the quarter-finals, where they beat Japan 26–3, beat Wales 19–16 in the semi-finals and beat England 32–12 in the Grand Final to be crowned World Champions.
+South Africa became the 2nd country ever to win the Rugby World Cup 3 times.

+The Springboks won the 2023 Rugby World Cup, defeating New Zealand 12–11 in the final at the Stade de France in Paris on October 28, 2023.
+It was South Africa's fourth Rugby World Cup title, and their second consecutive, having also won in 2019.

-Series played (Home and Away)
+Series played

 Traditionally, most of the Test Matches against other countries happened during Tours/Series.
 The first team to visit South Africa were the British Lions in 1891 and the first Springbok overseas tour was arranged in 1906–07 to Europe.